hyoyou/minion-reach-client/README.md

 <hr />

-_This is a word guessing game created with React and Ruby on Rails that I created in consideration for an apprenticeship opportunity_
+_This is a word guessing game created with React and Ruby on Rails_

 ## Getting Started